kammoji/btctick/README.md

 git pull
 </pre>

-TODO: Check for updates upon running.
-Currently it works in the sense that git stuff runs on display if update available.
+TODO: Check for updates at execute.
+Currently works in the sense that git stuff runs on display if update available.
 Update is checked in the init spinner.
-TODO: Set historical to optional and not default.
-Update 04/2023: is now optional but option not working yet
-TODO: Graphical user interface
+TODO: Graphical user interface.
+Launch command line argument works now but not the actual launch logic.
+Also, no content in the GUI yet.

 Suggestions, questions, anything?
 Contact juhana[a]konekettu.fi